 Fill a container with good quality commercial potting mix.
 Water well and set the pot aside to drain until the potting mix is moist but not dripping.

 Taking Gypsophila cuttings is simple.
 Select several healthy baby’s breath stems.
-Cuttings from baby’s breath should each be about 3 to 5 inches (7.6 to 13 cm.) in length.
+Cuttings from baby’s breath should each be about 3 to 5 inches (8-13 cm.) in length.
 You can plant several stems, but be sure they aren’t touching.

 Dip the cut end of the stems into rooting hormone, then plant the stems in the moist potting mix with about 2 inches (5 cm.) of stem above the soil.
 (Before planting, remove any leaves that will be under the soil or touching the soil).